stemado/workshop1/README.md

 Things that we will be discussing (not necessarily in this order)
 --------------

-- How NoSQL, MongoDB in particular, differs from a relational database
 - Configuring our app to connect to our MongoDB database
 - Using models in our app as well as the MVC (model-view-controller) design pattern
 - Limiting the properties revealed in our models